rust-embedded/discovery-mb2/mdbook/src/03-setup/verify.md

 Debugging RISC-V targets over SWD is not supported.
 For these targets, JTAG is the only supported protocol.
 RISC-V specific information cannot be printed.
 Debugging Xtensa targets over SWD is not supported.
 For these targets, JTAG is the only supported protocol.
 Xtensa specific information cannot be printed.
 ```

-Next run one of these commands:
+Next, make sure you are in `src/03-setup` of this book's source code.
+Then run these commands:

 ```
-$ # make sure you are in src/03-setup of the books source code
 $ rustup target add thumbv7em-none-eabihf
 $ cargo embed --target thumbv7em-none-eabihf
 ```